siuyin/freshhello/README.md

 Deno is a javascript and typescript runtime with support for webassembly.

 Fresh is a frontend framework with built-in support for Tailwind CSS.
-Components in Fresh are define with JSX with the help of the preact library.
+Components in Fresh are defined with JSX with the help of the preact library.

 The framework's entry point is dev.ts / main.ts.
-This framework then sets up fresh.gen.ts by scanning the filesystem, especially the routes and islands folders.
+The framework then sets up fresh.gen.ts by scanning the filesystem, especially the routes and islands folders.

 Routes are where you define your routes. index.ts lives in the routes folder.